wbleonard/stitch-api-react/README.md

 Here I'm going to demonstrate how Stitch's serverless framework can be used to expose APIs, so you can shield your development community from the nuances of your backend.

  ## Architecture
 I started with the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) sample client and modified it to pull the data dynamically from MongoDB.
-First let's start with an overview of the architecture:
+First let's start with an overview of the architecture, considering it both from the front-end developer's and back-end developer's points of view:

  ![](images/architecture.png)

- 1. An [Electric Imp](https://www.electricimp.com/) calls a [Stitch function](https://docs.mongodb.com/stitch/functions/) `Imp_Write()` every 2 seconds with the temperature inside the store.
+ ### Front-end Developer
+ The front-end developer is conversant in HTML, CSS and JavaScript, along with frameworks like React.
+Ideally, this developer just wants to use an API to access whatever resources are needed.
+In this example, the front-end developer has been provided 2 APIs and uses the [Stitch JavaScript SDK](https://s3.amazonaws.com/stitch-sdks/js/docs/master/index.html) to call the these functions:

- 2. The `Imp_Write()` function calls the [Dark Sky](https://darksky.net/dev) API to get the temperature outside the store and records both the indoor and outdoor temperatures to MongoDB.
+ 1. `getTemperature()` - to get the current temperature inside and outside the store.
+ 2. `getProductsByName()` - to get the products related to the customer's search criteria.

+This developer doesn't need to worry about the implementation details of how the temperatures are determined, or where the product catalog is stored.

+### Back-end Developer
+The back-end developer provides the APIs used by the front-end developer(s).
+In this case, she has developed the following:

- 3. When the [MongoDB Sports Store](http://ec2-54-80-43-147.compute-1.amazonaws.com:3000/) is loaded, it uses the [Stitch JavaScript SDK](https://s3.amazonaws.com/stitch-sdks/js/docs/master/index.html) to call the `getTemperature()` Stitch function, which reads the most recent record in the `Imp.TempData` collection.
+3. A `getTemperature()` API - a [Stitch function](https://docs.mongodb.com/stitch/functions/) that reads the most recent record in the `Imp.TempData` collection.

- 4. When a search is performed, the `getProductsByName()` Stitch function is called, which uses the search text to filter the relevant products from the `store.products` collection.
+4. A `getProductsByName()` API - a Stitch function that uses the search text to filter the relevant products from the `store.products` collection.
+The product images are stored on AWS S3.
- 5. [Amazon S3](https://aws.amazon.com/s3) is used to store the binary images.
 Although the images could have easily been stored in MongoDB, I wanted to show the popular use case where binary data is offloaded to a service like S3.

- The MongoDB Sports Store UI, which is written in [React](https://reactjs.org/), has now been abstracted from Electric Imp, Dark Sky and even the MongoDB database.
-As long as APIs exist to `getTemperature()` and `getProductsByName()`, the Sports Store is not dependant on the underlying technologies.
+5. An `Imp_Write()` function - this function is called every 2 seconds by an [Electric Imp](https://www.electricimp.com/).
+In addition to capturing the indoor temperature, the `Imp_Write()` function also calls a [Dark Sky](https://darksky.net/dev) API to get the temperature outside the store and records both the indoor and outdoor temperatures to the `Imp.TempData` MongoDB collection.

+6. A `sendInventoryAlert()` function initiated by an `inventoryTrigger`.
+The trigger will fire when a product is updated, and notify the customer that the product has gone in or out of stock.

  ## Advance To Go

 If you just want to see the app in action, simply clone this repository and run the app: